skooids/BH_SwitchTeam/README.md

 # Switch-Team
-Switch team from Team 1 to Team 2 or vice versa.
+Switch team from Team 1 to Team 2 or vice versa using two commands.

 # Instructions :
 ### Download or copy the script